maxxiimo/the-front-end-manifesto/chp8-device-detection.md

         if (!jQuery.browser.mobile) { // For non-mobile browsers

   NOTE: There is a way to do this with Mobvious as well.

-For example, to turn JavaScript on and off for different device types add the following to `application.js`:
+  For example, to turn JavaScript on and off depending on device type add the following to `application.js`:

         //= require mobvious-rails